LizaYa/LizaYa.github.io/README.md

     git clone YOUR_HTTPS_URL

 4) Open the project in your text editor (I use VS code).
 We are using a Markdown editor as it is much easier and convenient to edit markdown files.
-5) Run the following commend inside the project directory in a terminal: ``jekyll new yourProjectName``.
+5) Run the following commend inside the project directory in a terminal:

+        jekyll new yourProjectName

     This will create a Jekyll folder inside your project folder with all the required files.
-6) Move all the generated files to your project folder and delete the empty folder that is left.
+7) Move all the generated files to your project folder and delete the empty folder that is left.
-7) run ``bundle add webrick``.
+8) run ``bundle add webrick``.
 You should end up with the following files:

     ![image](https://user-images.githubusercontent.com/56234653/159091902-780d86dd-46c1-4402-8904-2e321bebd908.png)
 8) You can modify the file `index.markdown` and write your resume there.